thamires-sc/thamires-sc/README.md

 🚀 Focused on backend development

-🌱 Always learning and improving.
+🌱 Always learning and improving

 <br />